hadware/voxpopuli/README.md

 representing the percentage of the sample at which to apply the pitch modification and the pitch.

-Funny thing is, with voxpopuli, you can `intercept` that phonemlist as a simple object, modify it, and then pass it back to the voice to render it to audio.
+Funny thing is, with voxpopuli, you can "intercept" that phonemlist as a simple object, modify it, and then pass it back to the voice to render it to audio.
 For instance, let's make a simple alteration that'll double the duration for each vowels in an english text.